AnvithPabba/MLArchive/README.md

 * <b> Search through Datasets </b> - Search through the catalog of uploaded datasets based on the name of the dataset or assosciated tags.
 For example, the user could search for "classification" datasets or "NER" datasets.

 * <b> Search through Models </b> - Search through the catalog of uploaded models based on name of the model or assosciated tags.
 For example, the user could search for "text generation" models, "image classification" models or "NLI" models.
+Both of these can be done from the search bar in the homepage.

-* <b> Search for relevant Authors in a field</b> - A user can search for authors who have published models in a particular field (we take the user input for this) after a particular year (the user inputs this as well).
+* <b> Search for relevant Authors in a field</b> - A user can search for authors who have published models in a particular field (we take the user input for this) after a particular year (the user inputs this as well), through the citations page.

 * <b> Trending Section </b> - When you land on the webpage you see a trending section, which lists the top datasets/models being used in the ML community.
 We use the review ratings as a metric to rank datasets.
 For models, we rank it by the number of downloads.